TimCoates/SMSPMock/readme.md

 Running `sls remove` will delete all data from DynamoDB and remove all Lambdas etc, leaving no trace of the service.

 ## Dependencies
-Requires an AWS account, and the Account ID to be in a file named ***account.yml*** placed in the project root.
+NB: Requires an AWS account, and the Account ID to be in a file named ***account.yml*** placed in the project root.

 Requires an AWS AIM Role named ***LambdaRole*** (though this can be changed at line 12 in serverless.yml)